Ananya6Daitkar/Agriculture-Chatbot/chatbot/lesotho/agricultural-chatbot-lesotho/PROPOSAL.md

 ### Conclusion

 As students, we bring a unique combination of technical excellence, cost-effectiveness, passion for social impact, and commitment to long-term success.
-Our $15,000 budget represents exceptional value, and our fresh perspective will drive innovation in agricultural extension services for Lesotho.
+Our phased funding model ($1,500-26,000) ensures we can deliver value at any budget level, and our fresh perspective will drive innovation in agricultural extension services for Lesotho.
 We are not just building a chatbot—we are creating a scalable, sustainable solution that empowers farmers, enhances extension services, and contributes to food security and poverty reduction.

 **We are ready to turn this vision into reality.
 Select us, and let's transform agricultural extension in Lesotho together.**